 Automatic API Imports

-Delta currently supports automatic API imports from the following exchanges:
+Delta currently allows you to automatically import your transactions from the following exchanges:

 Some API imports are only available for PRO users, although this is temporary while they test for issues.

-The free version has the basic functionality (tracking your portfolio, setting up a watchlist, and alerts) which will be sufficient for the majority of ‘casual’ cryptocurrency investors.
-But the PRO version is underwhelming and overpriced.
-Based on what’s currently included, I wouldn’t bother upgrading.
+Delta’s free version has the basic functionality (e.g., tracking your crypto portfolio, setting up a watchlist/alerts) which will be enough for the majority of ‘casual’ cryptocurrency investors out there.
+Even without considering the PRO version, I think Delta is the #1 mobile crypto portfolio app available.

 Should You Switch From Blockfolio?